ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Rate-limiting based on how much CPU usage a peer causes.

-##### `cpu-tracker-halflife` (duration)

-Half life to use for the CPU tracker.
-Larger half life --> CPU usage metrics change more slowly.
-Defaults to `15s`.

 ##### `throttler-inbound-cpu-validator-alloc` (float)

 Number of CPU allocated for use by validators.
 Value should be in range (0, total core count].
 Defaults to half of the number of CPUs on the machine.

-##### `--throttler-inbound-cpu-at-large-alloc` (float)

-Number of CPU allocated for use by any peer.
-Value should be in range (0, total core count].
-Defaults to half of the number of CPUs on the machine.
-See also `--throttler-inbound-cpu-node-max-at-large-portion`.

-##### `--throttler-inbound-cpu-node-max-at-large-portion` (float)

-The max portion of `--throttler-inbound-cpu-at-large-alloc` that can be used by a given node.
-For example, if `--throttler-inbound-cpu-at-large-alloc` is 3, and `--throttler-inbound-cpu-node-max-at-large-portion` is 0.333`, then one peer can use at most 1 CPU from the at-large CPU allocation.
-Must be in [0,1].
-Defaults to `1/3`.

 ##### `throttler-inbound-cpu-max-recheck-delay` (duration)

 In the CPU rate-limiter, check at least this often whether the node's CPU usage has fallen to an acceptable level.
 Defaults to `5s`.

+##### `--throttler-inbound-disk-max-recheck-delay` (duration)

+In the disk-based network throttler, check at least this often whether the node's disk usage has fallen to an acceptable level.
+Defaults to `5s`.

+##### `--throttler-inbound-cpu-max-non-validator-usage` (float)

+Number of CPUs that if fully utilized, will rate limit all non-validators.
+Value should be in range [0, total core count].
+Defaults to %80 of the number of CPUs on the machine.

+##### `--throttler-inbound-cpu-max-non-validator-node-usage` (float)

+Maximum number of CPUs that a non-validator can utilize.
+Value should be in range [0, total core count].
+Defaults to the number of CPUs / 8.

+##### `--throttler-inbound-disk-validator-alloc` (float)

+Maximum number of disk reads/writes per second to allocate for use by validators.
+Must be > 0.
+Defaults to `1000 GiB/s`.

+##### `--throttler-inbound-disk-max-non-validator-usage` (float)

+Number of disk reads/writes per second that, if fully utilized, will rate limit all non-validators.
+Must be >= 0.
+Defaults to `1000 GiB/s`.

+##### `--throttler-inbound-disk-max-non-validator-node-usage` (float)

+Maximum number of disk reads/writes per second that a non-validator can utilize.
+Must be >= 0.
+Defaults to `1000 GiB/s`.

 #### Bandwidth Based